 Families of the Disappeared

-There have been 16 known cases of individuals who have been murdered and secretly buried.
-Please see below to access a full list of the Disappeared.
-Of these 16, ten individual’s bodies have been recovered:
+In total, there have been 18 known cases of individuals who have been murdered and secretly buried.

 - John McClory disappeared with Brian McKinney.
 His body was also recovered in June 1999.

 - Jean McConville disappeared on the 1st December 1972.
 Her body was recovered on 27th August 2003 at Shillington Beach, Co.
 Louth.

 - Gareth O’Connor disappeared on 11th May 2003.
 His body was recovered on 12th June 2005 at Victoria Lock, just outside Newry.
 Gareth O’Connor was not included in the remit and legislation of 1999 for the ICLVR.